msuzen/looper/README.md

 ```

-The looper is aim at providing a resource list, code snippets or small scale software solutions for causal analysis in different areas.
-Its name is inspired from the movie [looper](https://en.wikipedia.org/wiki/Looper_(film)), which has a premise of time-like loops, probably the most complex causal subject from physics point of view.
+A resource list, code snippets or small scale software solutions for causal analysis in different areas.
+The name is inspired from the movie [looper](https://en.wikipedia.org/wiki/Looper_(film)), which has a premise of time-like loops, probably the most complex causal subject from physics point of view.

 The main entry is a markdown file as follows, any looper specific internal examples are lined there too :